 An effective research paper or thesis has a well-written Scope and Delimitation.
 This portion specifies your study’s coverage and boundaries.

 Not yet sure about how to write your research’s Scope and Delimitation?
-Fret not as we’ll guide you with the entire writing process through this article.
+Fret not, as we’ll guide you through the entire writing process through this article.

 Table of Contents

 - Watch Video: How To Write Scope and Delimitation

 - What Is the Scope and Delimitation of a Research Paper?

 - Where Should I Put the Scope and Delimitation?

 - Why Should I Write the Scope and Delimitation of My Research Paper?